Jovennan/meals/README.md

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is part of my studies on course -[Aprenda Flutter e Desenvolva Apps Para Android e IOS 2021](https://www.udemy.com/course/curso-flutter/learn/lecture/18455040#overview).

 A few resources to get you started if this is your first Flutter project: